AdobeDocs/campaign.en/help/v8/dev/keys.md

 ![](assets/sql-data-management.png)

 Once the selected row is updated with a new UUID then you can check the updated row from the interface and notice the UUID has been updated as expected.
-You can also detect duplicates in the Database by running the "Detect duplicates" workflow [as explained here](#detect-duplicates).
+You can also detect duplicates in the Database by running the **Detect duplicates** workflow [as explained here](#detect-duplicates).